MA Humanitarianism and Conflict Response / Course details

 We aim to:

-• Develop analytical skills in critically evaluating the idea of humanitarianism and the ways that responses to conflict are organised, justified and implemented.
+• Help you develop analytical skills in critically evaluating the idea of humanitarianism and the ways that responses to conflict are organised, justified and implemented.
 This includes competency in developing a reasoned argument, critically considering data sources and defending different approaches.

-• Develop skills in gathering, organising and using evidence and information from a wide variety of sources.
+• Help you develop skills in gathering, organising and using evidence and information from a wide variety of sources.
 This will be complemented by guidance on how best to manage workloads and obtain research materials.

 • Enable you to apply research skills to a relevant research area.